Compare childcare costs and live place availability

 Adelaide

-Fees are often lower than Sydney and Melbourne, but limited vacancy windows still reward early planning.
+Fees are often lower than Sydney and Melbourne, but limited availability windows still reward early planning.

 Before You Accept a Childcare Place